antonisstathis/MilitaryServicesDocs/BackEndDocs/JwtUtil.md

-In this file i have the methods to create the jwt token, to validate it in each request and to extract the username in each request.
+In the JwtUtil java file i have the methods to create the jwt token, to validate it in each request and to extract the username in each request.
 I use a private and a public key for this purpose and the RSA algorithm.
 The keys are stored in 2 files and read from there when the constructor is called.